yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - To store the data your current page needs in your controller-view.
 <br/><br/>

-:white_check_mark: 7.2 How To Change State ?
+:white_check_mark: 7.2 How To Change State?
 > - State of a component can be updated using this.setState(), functional + hook useState().
 > - setState is asynchronous.
 > - Example : https://jsfiddle.net/yschen25/a2cmdb04/
 <br/><br/>

-:white_check_mark: 7.3 What Is The Difference Between Props And Status ?
+:white_check_mark: 7.3 What Is The Difference Between Props And Status?

 |  Conditions | State | Props |
 |---|---|---|